sithmel/diogenes/README.md

 Docstring
 =========
-A docstring is a description of the service.
+A docstring is the description of the service.
 That may help using diogenes-lantern, a tool that shows your registry with a graph.
 You can set a docstring like this:
 ```js
 registry